Skip to content

 Oh shit.

 A flutter of attraction stirs within me.
-His tall frame towers over the crowd, and his black hair is tousled, framing his angular face.
+His tall, lean frame towers over the crowd, and his black hair is tousled, framing his angular face.
 His eyes sparkle when they meet mine, and my heart rate quickens as our gaze lingers for a moment.
 A tingle of anticipation runs through me as I take in the sight of him after all these years.
-Did I have a crush on him at some point?
-I probably did.
-I’ve had hundreds of crushes throughout my life, several recently.

-Anyway, it doesn’t matter.
-I quickly shake it off.
 I’m here for business, not a trip down memory lane.

-His eyes slide away, and my stomach drops.
-Memories of our past interactions flood my mind, and I wonder if he even remembers who I am.
-He must.
-I remember him being there when I was accused of cheating.
-But I’m probably just that girl who sat next to him in physics class and got all the answers right.
+Still, even if he does remember me, I’m probably just that girl who sat next to him in physics class and got all the answers right.

 That’s right.
 I was the know-it-all before I was the cheater.